 Toyama Prefecture on the Sea of Japan coast is 3 hours away by Shinkansen bullet train from Tokyo Station.
-Toyama Shinkansen was opened in 2015 and this has dramatically improved the access to Toyama.
-So, we decided to visit the Kurobe Dam which is one of the largest dams in Japan and located in the middle of the Tateyama Kurobe Alpine Route.
-It used to be very difficult to visit, but now the Shinkansen has made it much easier to access.
+When we visited the Kurobe Dam which is one of the largest dams in Japan and located in the middle of the Tateyama Kurobe Alpine Route, we stayed two nights in Toyama city.
+It’s here that you’ll find the best things to eat, see and enjoy beautiful scenery around Toyama city.

 Toyama has the 3,000m-class Tateyama Mountain Range and 1,000m deep sea.
 This 4,000 m difference creates a very dynamic landscape.
 The distance from the seashore to the mountain area is only 25 km, so you can enjoy both green forest scenery and deep blue ocean.